RoboCore/Ethernet_W5500/README.md

 ##### Arduino IDE 1.5.x

-Download all files and overwrite the souce and utility folder to the "\libraries\Ethernet\examples\" folder.
+Download all files and replace the "\libraries\Ethernet\src" folder in your Arduino IDE.
+This will update the "utility" folder also under "\libraries\Ethernet\src".

 #### 2. Select device: W5100, W5200 or W5500
 In the W5100.h file(\libraries\Ethernet\utility\w5100.h), uncomment the device(shield) you want to use.